qkmiller/My-Portfolio/README.md

 #### By Quinn Miller

-_Updated Feb 22nd 2019_
+_Updated Feb 25th 2019_

 ## Description

 This project will be a website that shows off the work that I've done as a junior web developer.
 I will use React to build this app from the ground up.
-Starting with a blueprint of how this app will be structured, which I will include in the readme.
-Eventually it will have a few pictures of me, an 'about me' section, and showcase the projects that I am most proud of.
+Starting with a blueprint of how this app will be structured, which I will include in this readme.
+Eventually it will have a few pictures of me, an 'about me' section, and a section that showcases the projects I'm most proud of.

 ## Components